PipedreamHQ/docs/docs/notebook/sources/README.md

 # Sources

-Every pipeline needs data to operate on.
-Sources are the interface we give you to send data to a pipeline.
-Sources pass the associated event on to the remaining steps of the pipeline.
+Every workflow needs data to operate on.
+Sources are the interface we give you to send events to a workflow.
+Sources pass the associated event on to the remaining steps of the workflow.

 Today, we support Webhook sources, and plan to support others — SQL, scheduled code cells, and more — in the future.
 If there's a source you'd like to see, [let us know](/support/).